shaulleo/FlavourFlix/Prompt Templates/Manual of Instructions and Prompt Templates.md

 __Guideline 2.__
 ```
-DO: "What is a 'Pastél de Nata'?"
+DO: "Describe me portuguese festivities?"
 DO NOT: "Who wrote the song 'Thriller'?"
 ```

 __Guideline 3.__
 ```
 DO: "Tell me more about FlavourFlix app features?"
-DO NOT: "Tell me more..."
+DO NOT: "Tell me more about the FlavourFlix features what they can do how were they created what is behind them?"
 ```

 __Guideline 4.__